 Essentials of oral history day one: Wellington

-$300 ($220 Community Services cardholders/students) for both days of this course.
+$300 ($220 Community Services cardholders/students) for both days in the programme

 - Contact Details:

-Alexander Turnbull Library Outreach Services is offering workshops for people considering using oral history in their work, community or personal projects.
-The workshops will be tutored by Judith Fyfe, oral historian and lawyer, and Lynette Shum, Oral History Adviser, Alexander Turnbull Library.
+The Alexander Turnbull Library is offering our popular introductory oral history workshops in Wellington.
+These workshops are for people considering using oral history in their work, community or personal projects.

-All equipment is provided and all participants receive comprehensive guides and resources.
+All equipment is provided and participants receive comprehensive resources.